 Dr. Sartorius believed the key to unlocking the door to discovery for breast cancer causes and prevention was in research focused on the breast ducts and nipple aspiration.
 In the 1970s, he became known as the researcher who wanted to develop a “Pap” test to detect breast cancer, similar to the Pap test used to detect cervical cancer.

 The Institute’s name was changed to The Susan Love MD Breast Cancer Research Foundation in 2000 to honor Dr. Love and her visionary work.
 Since then, Dr. Love has expanded the Foundation nationally and increased its funding base.
-In 2004, the Foundation, renamed Dr. Susan Love Research Foundation, moved from Santa Barbara to Pacific Palisades, in Los Angeles.
-The Foundation continues to make its home in the Los Angeles area.
+In 2004, the Foundation, renamed Dr. Susan Love Foundation for Breast Cancer Research, moved from Santa Barbara to Pacific Palisades, in Los Angeles.

 In 2008, the Love Research Army, our flagship program was launched.
 This groundbreaking initiative connects more than 390,000 people, with and without breast cancer, to researchers committed to solving the most important breast cancer questions.
 The goal of the Army is to forge partnerships between members and the scientific community.